Non-archimedean integrals as limits of complex integrals: Smooth functions, smooth forms and their integrals over and

-Let us call ``$t$-significant" an element which is not $t$-negligible, and assume that $\phi(a)$ is $t$-significant for all $t$-negligible $a$; we are going to exhibit a cube inside $D$ with $t$-significant volume, which will contradict our assumptions and thus show that this second case cannot occur.
+Let us prove by contradiction that there exists some $t$-negligible element $a$ such that $\phi(a)$ is $t$-negligible.
+We call ``$t$-significant" an element which is not $t$-negligible, and we assume that $\phi(a)$ is $t$-significant for all $t$-negligible $a$; we are going to exhibit a cube inside $D$ with $t$-significant volume, which will contradict our assumptions.